jcarlosroldan/oink/examples/README.md

 # 🐽 Examples

-This folder contains a few examples that demonstrate how to use the Oink library.
-All of them use SQLite as the database, and are configured to work out-of-the-box if the contents of this repository are set as the root of a website.
+All the examples in this folder are standalone projects that demonstrate how to use oink.php in different scenarios.
+They use SQLite as the database, and assume that the contents of this repository are set as the root of a website.

 The following projects are avalable, in increasing order of complexity:

-* [basic](basic) is a simple blog that makes use of the minimal functionalities and defaults.
+* [blog](blog) is a simple blog that makes use of the minimal functionalities and defaults.
+* [gallery](gallery) is a file upload service that uses the static folder options and file handling.